DMS-100: Line Concentrating Module

-LCM have smaller line cards, serving 64 lines per physical drawer (2 logical drawers) of the same size as in the LM.
-An LCM require only half the space as an LM for the same number of lines.
+LCM have smaller line cards, serving 64 lines per physical drawer (two logical drawers) of the same size as in the LM.
+An LCM requires only half the space as an LM for the same number of lines.
 The majority of line cards are NT6X17, with three relays for loop start lines.
 Others include NT6X18 which have four or more relays and a slide switch for ground start lines (a newer version of the NT6X18 has eliminated the ground switch).
 The NT6X18 also has the ability to provide current reversal required for some coin phones and business systems.
 The NT6X17B and the NT6X18B is known as the world line card and is software configurable to more than 15 million functional settings to meet almost any signalling and transmission requirement in any market.

-NT6X19 line card allows the use of older style, neon message-waiting lamps, this feature also requires an addition card per drawer that supplies the voltage.
+NT6X19 line cards allow the use of older style, neon message-waiting lamps, this feature also requires an additional card per drawer that supplies the voltage.
 Type NT6X21 cards serve P-sets (Meridian Business Sets), a special analogue telephone with a proprietary Nortel data link operating at 8 kHz to provide advanced call handling services.
 For example, a telephone number may appear on multiple P-sets even though each such telephone has only one pair of wires, thus providing a simpler replacement for key telephone systems.
 An LCME, for ISDN service, which uses NTBX27 cards serve Basic Rate ISDN lines.
 When provided with ring generators, an LCME can also support other linecard types.
 LCMs are served by a Line Group Controller (LGC) and communicate over DS-30 connections to NT6X48AA interface cards on the LGC.
 The number of LCMs per LGC depends on traffic: 3-4 LCM per LGC but as few as two where traffic is heavy.

 Remote Cluster Controller

 Remote offices, anywhere from a kilometre to 100 km from the host, can be served by a Remote Line control Module (RLCM), Remote Switching Center (RSC); a later vintage is known as RCC2.
 They use T1 links to the host LGC.
-RCCs/RCC2s work like LGCs in controlling LCMs.
+RCCs/RCC2s work like LTCs in controlling LCMs.
 Large remotes may have 2+ RCC/RCCs and they can be equipped with links between the RCCs - Interlinks; so calls within the remote do not tie up host links.
 The RCCs/RCC2s are usually equipped so they will provide calling within the remote office if the host links fail; this feature is called ESA; Emergency Stand Alone.